Vulcan Foundry: Steam locomotives

 Details of the earliest locomotives are not precisely known despite an "official" list apparently concocted in the 1890s which contains a lot of guesswork and invention, with many quite fictitious locomotives, for the period before 1845.
 This list claims that the first two locomotives were 0-4-0 Tayleur and Stephenson built in 1833 for "Mr Hargreaves, Bolton", but this seems unlikely.
 The earliest authenticated products were 0-4-0 Titan and Orion, similar to Stephenson's design, and delivered in September and October 1834 to the Liverpool & Manchester Railway.
 Other early orders came from the Leicester and Swannington Railway and there were also some 4-2-0s for America which were among the first British 'bogie' locomotives.

 From 1835 the company was selling to Belgium, France, and in 1836 to Austria and Russia, the beginnings of an export trade which was maintained throughout the life of the company.
 The company's locomotives had a strong Stephenson influence, many during the following decade being of the "long boiler" design.
 In 1852 the first locomotives ever to run in India were supplied to the Great Indian Peninsula Railway.

 A number of Fairlie locomotives were built, including Taliesin for the Ffestiniog Railway, Mountaineer for the Denver & Rio Grande Railway, and Josephine one of the NZR E class (1872).
-During 1870 the company supplied the first locomotives to run in Japan, and a flangeless 0-4-0T for a steelworks in Tredegar which was still using angle rails.
+During 1870 the company supplied the first locomotive to run in Japan, and a flangeless 0-4-0T for a steelworks in Tredegar which was still using angle rails.
 A number of Matthew Kirtley's double-framed goods engines were also produced for the Midland Railway.
 In c.1911, following a report by the Locomotive Committee on Standard Locomotives for Indian Railways which was published in 1910, North-Western Railway, a regional railway at that time operated by the Indian State Railway, ordered eleven broad gauge locomotives, measuring 5 feet 6 inches between the rails, favoured because it allowed the engineers designing the locomotives to build larger fireboxes and boilers, enabling the engines to pull longer and heavier loads.